-The Shell Advertising Art Collection is one of the most important collections of commercial art in Britain.
+The Shell Heritage Art Collection is one of the most important collections of commercial art in Britain.
 It spans the period from the 1900s to the 1980s and contains some of the most memorable advertising ever produced in Britain.

 The collection contains posters, press advertisements, paintings and illustrations, as well as early postcards, books and a unique collection of Valentine cards.
-Previously stored at Shell-Mex House in London, the Shell Advertising Art Collection has been housed at Beaulieu since May 1993.
+Previously stored at Shell-Mex House in London, the Shell Heritage Art Collection has been housed at Beaulieu since May 1993.

 The earliest items in the collection are charming postcards dating from the early 1900s.
 The lively and colourful illustrations refer to events of the time and capture the spirit of the period.
 From vehicles of a bygone era to the endorsement of women’s rights, Shell’s wit and vision illustrates a charming and innocent period of motoring history, in a uniquely English manner.

 For more information about Shell postcards, visit A R Postcards which features over 150 examples.